alegresantisp/alegresantisp/README.md

 - [**Ecommerce Platform**](https://github.com/alegresantisp/ecommerce) - A complete eCommerce solution with product listings, shopping cart, payment integration, and user authentication (Frontend: **React**, Backend: **Node.js**).

+- [**PocketCare**] (https://frontendmisgastos.vercel.app/)- Full-stack application to track and manage personal expenses.
+The backend is built with Nest.js and deployed on Render, while the frontend is built with Next.js and deployed on Vercel.

 ---

 ### 🛠️ Technologies and Tools